 Aerobic and strength exercise can improve your overall health, as well as reduce fatigue and improve bladder and bowel function, strength, balance, mobility and mood.

-To achieve fitness benefits, adults with MS aged 18 to 64 who have mild to moderate disability, should get at least:
+To achieve fitness benefits, adults with MS aged 18 to 64 years who have mild to moderate disability should get at least:

 30 minutes of moderate intensity aerobic activity TWICE a week

 Strength training exercises for major muscle groups TWICE a week

 Meeting these guidelines may help to reduce fatigue, improve mobility and enhance elements of health-related quality of life.

 Talk to a healthcare professional about what types and amounts of physical activity are appropriate for you.

 While many special diets have been proposed for people with MS, none have been proven to prevent MS or affect the way it may develop.